-Our lab is devoted to investigating neurocognitive development in both typically and atypically developing individuals, specifically those with fragile X syndrome, autism and Down syndrome.
-We use psychophysical (infrared eye tracking) as well as functional (fMRI and ERP) and structural (DTI, volumetric measurement) brain imaging techniques.
+Our lab is devoted to investigating neurocognitive development in both typically and atypically developing individuals, specifically those with autism and those on the fragile X spectrum of involvement.
+We use psychophysical (infrared eye-tracking) as well as functional (fMRI and ERP) and structural (DTI, volumetric measurement) brain imaging techniques.
 Our research is focused broadly on several topics:

 - Dysfunction in gesture processing and production and associations with social skills in autism spectrum development.